 Information gathered by several agencies between 2002 and 2012, and compiled by the U.S. Geological Survey indicates that in many instances grouse populations are relatively stable.

-U.S. Fish & Wildlife Service Nevada Supervisor Ted Koch was in Minden on Wednesday night for a hearing about the listing.
+U.S. Fish & Wildlife Service Nevada Supervisor Ted Koch recently spoke to about two-dozen people in Minden for a hearing about the listing.

 He said that the original proposal acknowledged the Bodie Hills and Long Valley populations were stable, but other populations, like the Pine Nuts population, were in long-term decline.

 However, preliminary examination of the new analysis indicates those other populations may be stable.

 According to graphs published by the department, there seems to be a stable number of chicks growing to be adults in the Pine Nut Mountains.
 Those graphs are similar to those for Bodie Hills where the grouse populations are stable.

 Koch warned the data only goes to 2012, and therefore does not include habitat damaged in the Bison fire in 2013.